Accounting BSBA

 Co-op/Career Opportunities

-A degree in accounting provides a wide variety of career opportunities.
+A major in accounting provides a wide variety of career opportunities.
 You can specialize, becoming an accounting, audit, or tax expert.
 You can also use the business understanding and analysis skills an accounting degree provides to enter the industry of your choice.
 All industries use accounting/financial data to make sound decisions.
 You can also combine areas of interest for example law and accounting as a forensic accountant (fraud examiner) or sports and accounting working for a sports team.
 The possibilities meet your ambitions.

 Drexel’s co-op program provides an added advantage to accounting students; time spent working in accounting co-op positions is often accepted as part of the experience needed for CPA and CMA certifications.